-• We have loaded this plan onto our website and Facebook pages, and will be doing a post to customers letting them know when we are open.
+We will be doing a post to customers letting them know when we are open.
 We have updated our hours of operations on all platforms and notified suppliers we are back in business.
-An email will be sent to our existing customers letting them know opening details.
+An email will be sent to our existing customers letting them know opening details and safety procedures by staff and those requested by customers.
+Any adjustments to our procedures will be updated on the website and social media.